-Line 31.
+Line 32.
 Depreciation

-Report on line 31 any depreciation expense that is not required to be reported elsewhere on Schedule M-3 (e.g., on Part II, lines, 9, 10, 11, or 17).
+Report on line 32 any depreciation expense that is not required to be reported elsewhere on Schedule M-3 (e.g., on Part II, lines, 9, 10, or 11).

-Line 32.
-Bad Debt Expense
+Line 33.
+Bad Debt Expense and Agency Balances Written Off

-Report on line 32, column (a), any amounts attributable to an allowance for uncollectible accounts receivable or actual write-offs of accounts receivable included in net income per the income statement.
+Report on line 33, column (a), any amounts attributable to an allowance for uncollectible accounts receivable or actual write-offs of accounts receivable included in net income per the income statement.
+Also report on this line agency balances written off per the annual statement.
 Report in column (d) the amount of bad debt expense deductible for federal income tax purposes in accordance with section 166.

-Line 33.
+Line 34.
 Corporate Owned Life Insurance Premiums

-Report on line 33 all amounts of insurance premiums attributable to any life insurance policy if the corporation is directly or indirectly a beneficiary under the policy or if the policy has a cash value.
+Report on line 34 all amounts of insurance premiums attributable to any life insurance policy if the life insurance company is directly or indirectly a beneficiary under the policy or if the policy has a cash value.
 Report in column (d) the amount of the premiums that are deductible for federal income tax purposes.

-Line 34.
+Line 35.
 Purchase Versus Lease (for Purchasers and/or Lessees)

 Note.
-Also see the instructions at Part II, line 18, on page 13, for sellers and/or lessors.
+Also see the instructions at Part II, line 18, for sellers and/or lessors.

-Asset transfer transactions with periodic payments characterized for financial accounting purposes as either a purchase or a lease may, under some circumstances, be characterized as the opposite for tax purposes.
+Asset transfer transactions with periodic payments characterized for statutory accounting purposes as either a purchase or a lease may, under some circumstances, be characterized as the opposite for tax purposes.